 Our cash and cash equivalents are held by diversified financial institutions globally.
 Our primary commercial banking relationship is with Citibank and its global affiliates ("Citibank").
-In addition, Citicorp USA, Inc., an affiliate of Citibank, is the lead lender and agent in the syndicate of our \$250.0 million U.S. line of credit.
+In addition, Citibank is one of the lead lenders and agent in the syndicate of our \$400.0 million line of credit.

-The increase in our cash, cash equivalents and marketable securities from \$1,126.2 million at January 31, 2010 to \$1,466.9 million at January 31, 2011 is principally the result of cash generated from operations and the proceeds from the issuance of common stock following stock option exercises and employee stock plan purchases.
-These increases to cash, cash equivalents and marketable securities were partially offset by cash used for repurchases of our common stock, capital expenditures, and cash used for business combinations and other investing activities.
+The increase in our cash, cash equivalents and marketable securities to \$1,604.1 million at January 31, 2012 from \$1,466.9 million at January 31, 2011 is principally the result of cash generated from operations and to a lesser extent, the proceeds from the issuance of common stock following stock option exercises and employee stock plan purchases.
+These increases to cash, cash equivalents and marketable securities were partially offset by cash used for repurchases of our common stock, acquisitions including business combinations and technology purchases, capital expenditures, and other investing activities.
 Cash generated from operations was positively impacted by higher net revenue.

-The primary source for net cash provided by operating activities of \$540.8 million for fiscal 2011 was net income of \$212.0 million increased by the effect of non-cash expenses totaling \$186.1 million associated with depreciation and amortization and stock-based compensation.
-In addition, net cash flow provided by changes in operating assets and liabilities was \$131.9 million.
-The primary source of working capital was an increase in deferred revenue due to higher maintenance billings for fiscal 2011 compared to fiscal 2010.
-The primary working capital uses of cash were increases in accounts receivable due to higher billings in fiscal 2011 compared to fiscal 2010 and an increase in prepaid and other assets.
+The primary source for net cash provided by operating activities of \$573.5 million for fiscal 2012 was net income of \$285.3 million increased by the effect of non-cash expenses totaling \$224.3 million associated with depreciation and amortization and stock-based compensation.
+In addition, net cash flow provided by changes in operating assets and liabilities was \$96.7 million.
+The primary source of working capital was an increase in deferred revenue due to higher maintenance billings and an increase in accounts payable for fiscal 2012 compared to fiscal 2011.
+The primary working capital uses of cash were increases in accounts receivable due to higher billings and the reduction of accrued expenses primarily related to accrued commissions in fiscal 2012 compared to fiscal 2011.
+Our days sales outstanding in trade receivables was 61 at January 31, 2012 compared to 55 at January 31, 2011.
+The increase in days sales outstanding is due to higher billings in the last month of fiscal 2012 compared to the last month of fiscal 2011.

-At January 31, 2011, our short-term investment portfolio had an estimated fair value of \$199.2 million and a cost basis of \$197.5 million.
-The portfolio fair value consisted of \$47.7 million invested in commercial paper and corporate securities, \$47.2 million invested in U.S. government agency securities, \$31.3 million invested in mutual funds, \$29.0 million invested in certificates of deposit and time deposits with remaining maturities at the date of purchase greater than 90 days and less than one year, \$26.0 million invested in U.S treasury securities, \$9.1 million invested in sovereign debt, \$8.6 million invested in municipal securities and \$0.3 million invested in other short-term securities.
+At January 31, 2012, our short-term investment portfolio had an estimated fair value of \$254.4 million and a cost basis of \$252.6 million.
+The portfolio fair value consisted of \$143.8 million invested in commercial paper and corporate securities, \$38.2 million invested in U.S. government agency securities, \$31.5 million invested in mutual funds, \$5.2 million invested in certificates of deposit and time deposits with remaining maturities at the date of purchase greater than 90 days and less than one year, \$30.7 million invested in U.S treasury securities, \$4.7 million invested in municipal securities and \$0.3 million invested in other short-term securities.